Dick Powell's Zane Grey Theatre

 Dick Powell's Zane Grey Theatre is an American Western anthology television series that aired on CBS from October 5, 1956, to May 18, 1961.

 Synopsis

 Many episodes were based on novels by Zane Grey, to all of which Four Star Films held exclusive rights.
 Dick Powell was the host and the star of some episodes.
 Many of the guest stars made their TV debuts on the program.

 Powell said that working with Grey's stories proved to be both a benefit and a challenge.
 While he spoke of "the vast output of wonderful action stories from Zane Grey's pen", he acknowledged the challenge of "trying to compress a novel into half an hour of storytelling on television."
 Some stories could be adapted relatively easily, while others had to be skipped or only parts of them could be used for scripts.
 Over time, script writers used up the supply of adaptable material from Grey and began to adapt other authors' stories.

+Guest stars

+Guest stars on the series included: